-Almost half the products in Skin Deep contain the generic term "fragrance," from shampoos and deodorants to lotions and shaving creams.
+"Fragrance" is a generic term found on the labels of shampoos, deodorants, shaving creams and more.
 Even "unscented" products may contain masking fragrances, which are chemicals used to cover up the odor of other chemicals.

 What's Really in the Bottle?

 Some hidden hazards that may be lurking in products that contain synthetic fragrance include:

 Allergens and sensitizers: One in every 50 people may suffer immune system damage from fragrance and become sensitized, according to the EU's Scientific Committee on Cosmetic Products and Non-food Products.
 Once sensitized to an ingredient, a person can remain so for a lifetime, enduring allergic reactions with every subsequent exposure.
 Fragrances are considered to be among the top five known allergens and are known to both cause and trigger asthma attacks.
 Product tests conducted by the Campaign for Safe Cosmetics in 2010 revealed an average of 10 sensitizers in each fragrance tested.